filippo-ferrando/howToFlashARaspberry/README.md

 }
 ```

-After that you can finally put the sd in the Raspberry Pi and power it up!
+After that you can finally put the sd in your Raspberry Pi and power it up!

 ### First boot and basic config